-If we look at the actual spectrum occupancy in Europe (measured in the power spectral density), we see that the signal dynamic range in spectra easily reaches more than 80 dB above the natural noise levels [5].
-If we do not want to deal with the receiver saturation or the poor sensitivity, we need a receiver and digitization unit which has a dynamical range comparable with received signals.
-This implies the use of at least 14 bit ADC without any spare range.
-However, the 16 bit range should be optimal as it offers some spare range for the strongest RF signals.
-The two bytes of sample range have in addition a good efficiency in the use of standard power of 2 data types length.
-We have selected the 16 bit digital range as the optimal one for our design.
+If we look at the actual spectrum occupancy in Europe (measured in the power spectral density), we see, that the signal dynamic range in spectra easily reaches more than 80 dB above the natural noise levels [7].
+If we do not want to deal with the receiver's saturation or the poor sensitivity, we need a receiver and digitization unit which has a dynamic range comparable to the received signals.
+This implies the use of at least 14 bit ADC which would not, however, leave any part of the range spare.
+The 16 bit range seems more optimal as it offers some spare range for the strongest RF signals.
+In addition, the two byte sample range has a good efficiency in the use of standard data types, that mostly have a length in the powers of 2.
+That is why we have selected the 16 bit digital range as the optimal one for our design.